Rodyyyyy/Sign-Language-Recognition-/README.md

     * Letter predictions with confidence score.
     * Current word being formed.

+---

+## Demo

+A demo of the system has been provided to showcase real-time recognition results.
+It demonstrates how the model predicts letters from hand gestures, displays them on the webcam feed, and constructs words dynamically.

+---

+## Future Improvements

+* Expand dataset for full word recognition.
 * Add sentence prediction using sequence models (LSTM/Transformer).
 * Deploy via web app (Flask/Streamlit) for accessibility.